POTSA: A Cross-Lingual Speech Alignment Framework for Speech-to-Text Translation: Proposed Method

 \subsection{Bias Compensation Module}

 We propose a Bias Compensation Module to coarsely align source speech representations and enforce cross-lingual consistency.
-We assume that each encoder output can be additively decomposed into a language-neutral component and a language-specific bias term, i.e., $H^{(i)}_x = \tilde{H}^{(i)}_x + b_x$\cite{bc1,bc2}.
+We assume that each encoder output can be additively decomposed into a language-neutral component and a language-specific bias term \cite{bc1,bc2}, i.e., $H^{(i)}_x = \tilde{H}^{(i)}_x + b_x$.
 Here, $\mathbf{H}_x^{(i)}$ denotes the encoder representation of the $i$-th utterance in language $x$, whereas $\mathbf{b}_{x}$ captures language-dependent bias shared by all utterances of that language.
 In practice, we estimate $\mathbf{b}_{x}$ by averaging sentence-level representations after temporal pooling:

-Then, subtract this estimated bias from each utterance:
+where $N_x$ is the number of utterances in language $x$.Then, subtract this estimated bias from each utterance:

-where $N_x$ is the number of utterances in language $x$.
+During inference, $b_x$ is directly inherited from the training configuration.
 This coarse alignment step reduces global language-specific discrepancies and establishes a more comparable representation space, thereby facilitating the subsequent fine-grained token-level alignment.

-\subsection{Token-wise OT Constraints for Q-Former}
+\subsection{Token-Wise OT Constraints for Q-Former}

-After coarse alignment by removing language-specific global bias, we propose a fine-grained alignment strategy based on Optimal Transport (OT) and cross-lingual parallel speech pairs.
-Since parallel speech pairs convey identical semantic content, we use them as alignment anchors only during training.
-Only a limited quantity of such data is sufficient to learn robust cross-lingual representations.
-For each pair of parallel utterances $(x_s, x_t)$, the projection layer produces two token sequences of embeddings, $h_s=\{u_i\}_{i=1}^n$ and $h_t=\{v_j\}_{j=1}^m$.
-To reinforce consistency of cross-lingual semantic representations, we measure and minimize the discrepancy using the Sinkhorn distance—an entropy-regularized \cite{ot} approximation of the OT objective.
-Let $Z\in\mathbb{R}_+^{n\times m}$ denote the transport plan under soft marginal constraints (typically uniform over valid tokens), and let $c(u_i,v_j)$ denote the ground cost (e.g., cosine distance).
-The loss is:
+After removing language-specific global bias via coarse alignment, we perform fine-grained alignment using Optimal Transport (OT) on cross-lingual parallel speech pairs.
+Because each parallel pair carries identical semantics, we use these pairs as alignment anchors during training; in practice, only a limited amount is required to learn robust cross-lingual representations.
+For each parallel pair, the final projection outputs are two token sequences, $E_u=\{u_i\}_{i=1}^n$ and $E_v=\{v_j\}_{j=1}^n$.
+For each selected Q-Former layer $\ell\in\mathcal{I}$, we also extract intermediate embeddings $E_u^{(\ell)}$ and $E_v^{(\ell)}$ to impose layer-wise alignment.
+To enforce cross-lingual semantic consistency, we minimize the Sinkhorn distance—an entropy-regularized \cite{ot} OT objective.
+Let $Z\in\mathbb{R}_+^{n\times n}$ denote the transport plan under soft marginal constraints (typically uniform over valid tokens), and let $c(u_i,v_j)$ be the squared Euclidean ground cost.
+The per-layer loss is:

-where $\varepsilon$ controls the smoothness (or sparsity) of the transport plan.
-The Sinkhorn-based OT loss is applied to a selected set of projection (Q-Former) layers $\mathcal{I}$, encouraging token-wise semantic alignment between languages.
-Finally, we jointly optimise this alignment loss with the translation cross-entropy:
+where $\varepsilon$ controls transport-plan smoothness.
+We compute this OT loss for every selected intermediate layer and average it in the total objective, which is jointly optimized with translation cross-entropy:

 where $\alpha$ balances the two terms, ensuring the model simultaneously learns accurate speech translation and cross-lingual token-level correspondence.
 The token-wise OT loss complements coarse bias compensation with fine-grained semantic alignment, improving cross-lingual consistency of source speech representations.